Home Compare AOF.DE vs FICO

 ATOSS Software vs Fair Isaac: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Fair Isaac carrying a narrow edge on growth.
-ATOSS Software SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Fair Isaac holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+ATOSS Software SE still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AOF.DE: HDAX, FICO: S&P 500).